-- Objective 1: To implement a long-range Strategic Plan for traffic records improvement in Georgia. - Objective 2: To co-sponsor the Georgia Traffic Records Coordinating Committee for continued synchronization and cooperation among various governmental and law enforcement entities. - Objective 3: To support a Georgia Traffic Records Coordinator to provide leadership in the implementation of the long-term strategic plan. - Objective 4: To promote and support research initiatives related to highway safety in Georgia.
+- Objective 1: To continue implementation of the long-range Strategic Plan for traffic records improvement in Georgia. - Objective 2: To co-sponsor the Georgia Traffic Records Coordinating Committee for continued synchronization and cooperation among various governmental and law enforcement entities. - Objective 3: To support the Georgia Traffic Records Coordinator to provide leadership in the implementation of the long-term strategic plan. - Objective 4: To promote and support research initiatives related to highway safety in Georgia.